big spender

 where:

-required_purchase_quantityis the string PROD, CAT, PRICE, MINPRICE, or MANUF, followed by an identifier (product or category id, or product price), followed by a quantity
+required_purchase_quantityis the string PROD, CAT, PRICE, MINPRICE, or MANUF, followed by an identifier (product or category id, product price or manufacturer id), followed by a quantity

 Parameters - set_choice_constraint